-However, the required amendments to the Banks Act to provide, among other things, for the full implementation of the Basel III Accord in South Africa, were only recently promulgated and have only recently come into force (10 December 2013).
+The required amendments to the Banks Act to provide, among other things, for the full implementation of the Basel III Accord in South Africa, were promulgated and came into force on 10 December 2013.
 These amendments are contained in the Banks Amendment Act, 2013, published in Government Gazette No. 37144 of 10 December 2013.